When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Results and Discussions

 \section{Results and Discussions}

-This section reports zero-shot ASR performance of Whisper models on the Bengali Noisy YouTube dataset and an English noisy dataset.
-We use Word Error Rate (WER) and Character Error Rate (CER) as the primary metrics, while BLEU-F1 and Real-Time Factor (RTF) are included for completeness (Tables~\ref{tab:bengali_raw}--\ref{tab:english_sam}).
+In this section, Zero-shot ASR performance of Whisper models is reported on the BanglaYTV and MS-SNSD dataset.
+We use Word Error Rate (WER) and Character Error Rate (CER) as the primary metrics, and BLEU-F1 and Real-Time Factor (RTF) are included for completeness (Tables~\ref{tab:bengali_raw}--\ref{tab:english_sam}).

-Across all experiments, we observe a consistent and counterintuitive trend: \textbf{raw noisy audio yields lower recognition error than SAM-Audio--processed audio}, independent of model scale and language.
-This challenges the common assumption that perceptual enhancement necessarily improves ASR in a zero-shot setting.
+We see this consistent and surprising pattern across all experiments: \textbf{raw noisy audio gives lower recognition error than SAM-Audio--processed audio and this is independent of model size and language}.
+This contradicts the conventional wisdom that perceptual improvement is always beneficial for ASR in a zero-shot scenario.